miguelflorez1994/miguelflorez1994/README.md

-# 	🇭🇮, 🇮'🇲 🇲🇮🇬🇺🇪🇱 👋
+# 	🇭🇮, 🇲🇮🇬🇺🇪🇱 🇭🇪🇷🇪! 	🚀

-I am a **Data Architect** with a strong interest in **Machine Learning and Data Engineering**.
-My passion lies in uncovering trends and patterns to provide insights into underlying dynamics and enable the development of impactful and effective solutions.
+I'm a **Data Scientist** and **Data Architect** with a mission: turning information into value.
+With several years of experience in leadership roles designing solutions in the manufacturing sector, I specialize in bridging the gap between data and decision-making.

 # 💫 ᴀʙᴏᴜᴛ ᴍᴇ:

 - 🏙 I'm from Cartago, Colombia.
+(Spanish native speaker 🗣️)
-- 🎓 Besides studying Data Science, I'm a Industrial Engineer specialized in production processes (and a baker 🍰)
+- 🎓 Besides studying Data Science, I'm an Industrial Engineer experienced in production processes.
-- 🌍 Captivated by cultural exchange, I am fluent in 3 languages (Spanish, English, Italian) and plan to start learning French soon.
+- 💡	My approach combines analytical rigor, technical creativity, and a results-driven mindset.
-- 🔍 I aim to contribute to innovative, data-driven projects that leverage analytical skills to generate impactful insights and solutions.
+- 🔍 I aim to drive innovation through algorithms, robust pipelines, and visualizations that tell compelling stories.
-- 📈 Currently working on

 # 📊 ᴀʙᴏᴜᴛ ᴍʏ ʀᴇᴘᴏꜱ:
 <p align="center">